webplatform/docs/tutorials/mobile_optimization_best_practices/index.md

 While it won't make your app faster, it will give the user feedback as to what's happening.

 === Avoid page reloads  ===
 Instead, make use of AJAX to load only the views that are changing.
-To learn more about using AJAX, see section about [/html5/build/richui/ building web apps].
 Where possible, you should pre-load pages to increase the perceived speed of your app.

 == Device Features ==